Take personal responsibility for your life. Own your shit.

 Throughout your day look at where your attention is.
 How much of it is in wasteful even degrading pursuits?

-Purposefully write down how much time you spend on social media, listening to gossip, porn, etc. These can cause you to veer off track from your original goal.
+Purposefully write down how much time you spend on social media, listening to gossip, adult movies, etc. These can cause you to veer off track from your original goal.